 Victor Flores is Associate Professor at Lusófona University and a researcher of the cultural history of visual media at the Research Center of Applied Communication, Culture and New Technologies (CICANT).
 He is the founding organizer of the International Conference on Stereo & Immersive Media: Photography and Sound Research and the principal editor of the International Journal on Stereo & Immersive Media.
 He is currently the principal investigator of the research project Carlos Relvas Full 3D – The Stereo Catalogue and is implementing CICANT’s Early Visual Media Lab.
 He lectures courses related to the history of photography and visual culture.
 Previously, he coordinated the research project Stereo Visual Culture – The Visual Culture of Portuguese Stereoscopic Photography (2012-15) and European Stereo Masters – Carlos Relvas, (2017).
 He was also editor for the book The Third Image – Stereoscopic Photography in Portugal (Documenta, 2019) and since 2015 he has curated several exhibitions dedicated to 19th Century photography, such as Carlos Relvas (1838-1894) – Rediscovered Views of Portugal at the National Museum of Contemporary Art, in Lisbon (2018-19).

-Joana Sobral FCT-NOVA intern in Conservation and Restoration
+Joana Sobral FCT-NOVA grantee in Conservation and Restoration

 Joana Sobral has a degree in Conservation and Restoration from FCT-NOVA (2019).
 She is an FCT-NOVA intern in the Photo Impulse project working as a photography conservator-restorer, with a grant from Foundation for Science and Technology.
 Her object of study comprises the photographic collections of the Geographic, Geodesic and Anthropological Missions of IICT/ULisboa.